cgPhalaksha/xsc-hana-native-migration/README.md

     For the HCO_DEMOCONTENT project, create an `Admin.hdbroleconfig` file in the `db/src/roles/` directory.
 The file should contain the following configuration:
     ```
     {
-      "SAP_HANA_DEMOCONTENT_EPM_ROLES_ADMIN": {
+      "sap.hana.democontent.epm.roles::Admin": {
          "< Schema Name >": {
             "schema": "< Schema Name >"
          }
       }
     }
     ```
+ 7. In each of the .hdbtabledata files under db/src/data/loads remove the namespace `sap.hana.democontent.epm.data.loads::` from the csv file names `file_name`.
+For example change `sap.hana.democontent.epm.data.loads::constants.csv` to `constants.csv`.
- 7. Adjust SQL syntax in procedures.
+ 8. Adjust SQL syntax in procedures.
 For instance, "UPDATE FROM" should be changed to "MERGE INTO", and "TRUNCATE" statements should be replaced with "DELETE FROM" statements.
- 8. Currently, changes to Reptask, and Replication artifacts are not covered.
+ 9. Currently, changes to Reptask, and Replication artifacts are not covered.
 You will need to modify these manually.
 Unsupported types and functions in the calculation view such as "CE_FUNCTION", "CACHE", etc., need to be noted.
 Please refer to the [SAP HANA Cloud Documentation](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/checks-performed-by-migration-tool) for more details on how to handle these.
- 9. Series entity is not supported in Hana Cloud so they will be removed by the extension.
+ 10. Series entity is not supported in Hana Cloud so they will be removed by the extension.
 Please check [Migration Documentation](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/series-data%22) for more information.
- 10. For HdbSynonym, HdbSynonymconfig and Hdbrole files, please check target object parameters before deployment.
-     - In `db/cfg/models/synonym-grantor-service.hdbsynonymconfig` file, Change the `target.object` from `sap.hana.democontent.epm.models::SALES_ORDER_RANKING` to `SAP_HANA_DEMOCONTENT_EPM_MODELS_SALES_ORDER_RANKING`.
-     - In `db/src/roles/Admin.hdbrole` file, Change the role name from `sap.hana.democontent.epm.roles::Admin` to `SAP_HANA_DEMOCONTENT_EPM_ROLES_ADMIN`.
-     - In `db/src/roles/User.hdbrole` file, Change the role name from `sap.hana.democontent.epm.roles::User` to `SAP_HANA_DEMOCONTENT_EPM_ROLES_USER`.

 ## Step-6: Deployment of the Migrated database artifacts